/

 Boston is known as the “Education Hub” of the US, with many top universities.
 The city has a strong academic tradition and student population.
 With the Freedom Trail, Fenway Park, and Boston Common, Boston is rich in history and culture.
 Art galleries, museums, and theaters abound in the city.

 Boston has many top universities, including Harvard and MIT.
-The city has many courses and high academic standards.
-Boston and Northeastern universities are also popular with overseas students.
+The city offers numerous courses and maintains high academic standards.
+Boston and Northeastern universities are also highly sought after by international students.
 Student life is lively and welcoming in the city.

 Top UniversitiesAvailable CoursesAverage Monthly Expense